 Down a busy alley in Zigong.
 One restaurant sign says it has home-style fried vegetables and the other says it has green pepper chicken and green pepper mao cai.

 A friend invited me to have tea and showed me how to perform a fancy tea ceremony which is a special skill that most people don’t know how to do.
 It is necessary to have a perfect teapot, cups, brewing tray, tea, and water.
 First you warm the water, next everyone has to take time to appreciate the tea, then there is a long process for actually preparing the tea, and finally the tea is drunk.
 The ceremony is about art, elegance, and harmony and focuses on the taste and smell of the tea.
-You don’t actually drink very much tea though because the pretty cups are so tiny.

 The opening ceremony for this year’s sports meeting was very exciting.
 First, selected groups of teachers and students representing each major marched together around the track led by fancy girls in high heels holding signs.
 I was invited to march with the English department, but when they found out that I didn’t have the department’s required yellow Spongebob shirt and matching red Spongebob hat the invitation was revoked.
 So I watched from the stands instead.
 After everyone marched back off the field, five teachers from the engineering department came out and flew model airplanes for 20 minutes.
 After that it was time for the dance performances.
 A group of students wearing Tarzan inspired costumes did tai chi around the Chinese flag.
 The ceremony ended with the students below who did a high energy dance in unison to “Flashdance…What a Feeling.”